Bostir Rani Suriya

 Bostir Rani Suriya (বস্তির রানী সুরিয়া) is a Bangladeshi film, directed by Montazur Rahman Akbar Original Story and produced by Dipjol.
-The main role was by national award-winning actress Sadika Parvin Popy.
+The main role was by National Film Award winning actress Sadika Parvin Popy.
 The film was declared super hit at the box office but banned by the censor board in 2005.

 Plot

 When Suriya (Poppy) was very young she was sexually assaulted by a boy of a local politician.
 She killed that boy and fled to the city.
 In the city she establishes a gang of women who fight for the rights of the girls in the city.
 Wherever there is a woman in distress they went there and helped her out of the distress.
 Mishkatur Rahman (Shakib Khan) comes to the city to find a job and meets Suriya.
 After first meeting, Suriya liked Mishkat very much and later fell in love with him.
 Mishkat also started to love her back.
 They begin to work together to uproot evil from the society and restore peace.